 Biking in Tennessee is as varied and challenging as the state’s terrain.
 Options abound regardless of locale, but don’t miss the Bikeways of the Scenic South that crisscross seven counties surrounding Chattanooga, winding through small towns and picturesque landscapes in the Sequatchie Valley and Three Rivers Way.
 Knoxville’s Urban Wilderness is also bike friendly.
 Our cityscapes welcome riders, too, with designated greenways and bike routes.
 Many state parks offer quiet biking trails, as does the Land Between the Lakes National Recreation Area in Dover.

 The adrenaline rush of ziplining can be experienced throughout Tennessee.
 The bulk of the high-line excursion outfits are scattered throughout Middle and East Tennessee, where the topography lends itself to zipping through the air.
 Outfitters abound, including Adventure Park at Five Oaks in Sevierville, Go Ape Zipline & Treetop Adventure at Shelby Farms Park in Memphis and Adventureworks, with locations in Pigeon Forge and in Kingston Springs near Nashville.
+Gear up with Bigfoot Adventure in Tracy City to fly over trees at Baggenstoss Farms on eight zipline courses.
+Bigfoot Adventure also offers disc golf, fishing, hiking and biking along with overnight accommodations at the RV Park and campground.
 If you’ve never tried ziplining, buckle up and take the plunge.
 But be warned: Tennessee ziplining can be addictive.
 You’ll want to hang around awhile.